mr-ravin/RotationWars/README.md

 #### What makes it Challenging?

 - The platform keeps on accelerating.
-- Each collision have and effect on the direction of movement associated with the buttons of the players.
+- Each collision have an effect on the direction of movement associated with the buttons of the players.

 #### To Play in Browser: [click here](https://ravinkumar.itch.io/rotationwars)